robbytables/bug-free-invention/unit-6-flask/instructor-resources/05-flask-templates/05-templates-slides.md

 **Talking Points:**

-- "This is the function that Flask uses to… you guessed it: render our template(s)!"
+- This is the function that Flask uses to… you guessed it: Render our template(s)!
-- For this exercise, we want to add some programming language (Python) into our HTML template."
+- For this exercise, we want to add some programming language (Python) into our HTML template.
 </aside>

 - Remember `import render_template`?
-- This is the function that Flask uses to… you guessed it: render our template(s)!
+- This is the function that Flask uses to… you guessed it: Render our template(s)!

 ---